msalibian/RobStatTM/README.md

 # RobustStatistics

-Working space for the code of the 2nd edition of "the book".
-Nothing to see here.
+Code for the 2nd edition of "the book".
+Nothing to see here (yet).